Chicago Cubs Baseball - Cubs News, Scores, Stats, Rumors & More - ESPN

 Chicago Cubs pitcher Kyle Hendricks joins Mason and Ireland to talk about beating the Dodgers in Game 6 of the NLCS last year and receiving the OC Sportsman of the Year Award.

 Given Jason Heyward's dismal offensive production last season, it's important that he gets off to at least a decent start -- or he could lose playing time.
-Jake Arrieta, meanwhile, has ton of money on the line in 2017, as he's eligible for free agency later this year.
+Jake Arrieta, meanwhile, has a ton of money on the line in 2017, as he's eligible for free agency later this year.
 Olney: Who's under pressure in 2017?
 (Insider)

 Andrew Benintendi went one pick ahead of the Cubs' first-round selection in 2015, which meant Chicago ended up with Happ.
 He might not be quite the best prospect in baseball, but is a valuable trade piece for a team with a crowded infield, Keith Law writes.
 2017 prospect rankings: 80-61 (Insider)